Coenicorn/journeymate/src/api/README.md

 ### Getting locations

-This route is meant to get location data which will be used by the rest of the api.
+This route is used to get location data which will be used by the rest of the api.
 When a user wishes to fetch location data, a GET request must be sent with json payload of this form:
 ```perl
 {
     "location": "[somelocation]"